 Since the start of the full-scale invasion, all domestic revenues of Ukraine’s state budget have gone to finance defence; these expenditures account for roughly half of the budget.
 Ukraine finances all civilian state budget expenditures with foreign financial assistance — in 2026, the need for such external financing is about $50 bn.

 In 2026, Ukraine has already launched a new cooperation programme with the International Monetary Fund (IMF) and received the first credit tranche of $1.5 bn.
-Ukraine also continues to receive funds under the ERA programme (financed from proceeds generated by frozen Russian assets) — $5.1 bn already in 2026.
+Ukraine also continues to receive funds under the ERA programme (financed from proceeds generated by frozen Russian assets) — $9.7 bn already in 2026.

 In 2025, foreign aid covered 56% of Ukraine’s additional state budget needs, down from 73% in 2024.
 In 2025, the main source of external financing was the ERA programme — a mechanism for transferring proceeds from frozen Russian assets.
 In 2026, financing from the European Union under a large €90 bn loan will be crucial for Ukraine.
+The first tranches were disbursed in June.

 Fiscal policy